 A report appeared in the North British Daily Mail on Tuesday 21 October 1879 of Queen’s Park winning 3-1 away to Milton of Campsie.
 The report did not specify the date on which the match took place but it has to be assumed that it was Saturday 18 October.

 On Saturday 25 October, Queen’s Park beat 3rd Lanark Rifle Volunteers 6-0 before a crowd of 1,500 at Hampden Park.
 Although there had been a number of changes in the Volunteers’ line-up since the sides last met, a Queen’s victory by such a wide margin had not been anticipated.
 Queen’s Park were four up at the interval.
-According to the Glasgow Herald, the goals came from James Richmond, Billy McKinnon, “severe tussle” and Richmond again.
-The North British Daily Mail, however, gave the scorers of the second and third goals as Jamie Weir and Tom Highet.
-The second half scorers were Richmond and McKinnon “after a brilliant run”.
+According to the Glasgow Herald, the goals came from James Richmond, Willie Mackinnon, “severe tussle” and Richmond again.
+The North British Daily Mail, however, gave the scorers of the second and third goals as Jimmy Weir and Tom Highet.
+The second half scorers were Richmond and Mackinnon “after a brilliant run”.

 There was a large attendance at the Holm Quarry Ground in Kilmarnock on Saturday 8 November 1879 to see Queen’s Park beat an Ayrshire Association select side 3-1.
-Jamie Weir scored the only goal of the first half with a splendid shot.
-The other two goals came near the end of the game – one was an own goal by the Ayrshire ‘keeper but the scorer of the other goal is not known.
+Jimmy Weir scored the only goal of the first half with a splendid shot.
+Johnny Kay doubled the lead and the Ayrshire ‘keeper gave away a third goal near the end when he threw the ball between his own posts when attempting to clear.

 On the same day, the Second Eleven travelled to London to take on Pilgrims, one of the biggest clubs in the London area.
-It is not entirely clear if Pilgrims fielded their first or second team.
 The match was played at the Kennington Oval and Queen’s Park won 2-0 with goals from W Holm and W Peden.
 Misty weather and an admission charge of one shilling restricted the crowd to around 500.
 The match was refereed by Charles Alcock of Wanderers.
+The Daily Telegraph and Courier reported - "But for the admirable play of the Pilgrims' goalkeeper, the victory would have been far more decisive."

-On Monday 10 November, in what was becoming an annual event, the Second Eleven moved on to Stoke-on-Trent to meet the Stoke City first eleven.
+On Monday 10 November, in what was becoming an annual event, the Second Eleven moved on to Stoke-on-Trent to meet the Stoke first eleven.
 Excursions were run from all over the Potteries area and a crowd of over 4,000 attended the match.
-Queen’s Park won either 2-0 or 2-1, depending on which newspaper report is the more accurate.
-2-0 seems the more likely result.
-Both Queen’s goals came in the opening period.
-The first came from G Ferguson but the scorer of the second is unknown.
+Queen’s Park won 2-1.
+Day opened the scoring for the home side but G Ferguson equalised and then William Holm struck the winner.

 On Saturday 15 November, the annual match between Queen’s Park and Notts County attracted some 6,000 spectators to Hampden Park.
 The first half of the match was played according to the Sheffield rules and the second half by the Scottish rules.
-Queen’s went two up through goals from Robert Fraser and Geordie Ker but Notts pulled one back from a scrimmage before half-time.
-In the second half, Morgan of Notts prevented three goals by handling the ball but the free kicks came to nothing.
+Queen’s went two up through goals from Bob Fraser and Geordie Ker but Notts pulled one back from a scrimmage before half-time.
+In the second half, John Morgan of Notts prevented three goals by handling the ball but the free kicks came to nothing.
 (There were no penalty kicks in those days.)
 Queen’s Park scored twice more to make the final score 4-1.
-The scorer of the third is unknown but James Richmond got number four.
+Tom Highet was the scorer of the third goal and James Richmond got number four.
 The teams dined in the Athole Arms Hotel after the game and the Notts’ players left on the 9.15pm train.

 On the following Saturday, Queen’s Park were on Scottish Cup fourth round duty against Strathblane at Hampden Park.
 A large number of Strathblane supporters came by train.
 The Strathblane players were late in arriving and the match was played in two halves of 40 minutes.
 Queen’s Park were 3-1 up at the interval and got another seven in a second half in which the Strathblane goalkeeper did not cover himself in glory.
 The scorers of the Queen’s Park goals in a 10-1 victory were Eadie Fraser (5), George Ker (3), Johnny Kay and David Davidson.

 On Saturday 29 November 1879, Queen’s Park faced old foes Vale of Leven in Alexandria.
 The match had created considerable interest and a special train left Glasgow’s Queen Street Station at 1.30pm for Alexandria.
-A crowd of between 3,000 and 4,000 saw Queen’s go down to a 2-0 defeat according to the North British Daily Mail and a 3-0 defeat according to the Evening Times and Glasgow Herald.
-It seems likely to have been 3-0.
+A crowd of between 3,000 and 4,000 saw Queen’s go down to a 3-0 defeat.

 There were no matches played in Glasgow on the following two Saturdays due to frozen pitches.